 WOMEN OF WORTH

 Honoring extraordinary women who selflessly volunteer

 Checkout our weekly live broadcast with tips from our experts

 Find the perfect gift from our carefully curated selection of top beauty favorites

 Sorry, you must log in to save an item.

-You might think that scrubbing your skin aggressively can rid your complexion of excess oil, but it’s better to be gentle.
+You might think that aggressively scrubbing your skin can rid your complexion of excess oil, but it’s better to be gentle.
 Try the L’Oréal Paris Pure-Clay Exfoliate & Refine Cleanser, which exfoliates to leave skin feeling smoother and purifies skin of dirt, oil, and pollution.
 As far as how often you should exfoliate, it depends.
-Some people can handle daily exfoliation, while other may only be able to handle doing so once or twice a week.
+Some people can handle daily exfoliation, while others may only be able to handle doing so once or twice a week.
 Pay attention to how your skin responds to determine what works best for you.

-Whether your house is 5 or 30 minutes from your gym, don’t leave without giving your face a quick wipe-down post-workout.
+Whether your house is five or 30 minutes from your gym, don’t leave without giving your face a quick wipe-down post-workout.
 According to the American Academy of Dermatology (AAD), you should wash your face twice a day as well as after sweating.
 You don’t have to jostle for space at the sink, though.
 Simply toss a pack of the L’Oréal Paris Ideal Clean™ All Skin Types Makeup Removing Towelettes into your gym bag so that you can quickly rid the surface of your skin of sweat post-cardio sesh.